-This article first appeared in the Practical Hermeneutics column of the CHRISTIAN RESEARCH JOURNAL, volume 31, number 02 (2008).
+This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume 31, number 03 (2008).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Roman Catholic theology often parallels Mary the mother of Jesus with Jesus Himself in His work of redemption.
 For example, Jesus is born without the stain of original sin, and so is Mary.
 Jesus lives a sinless life; so does Mary.
 Jesus remains a virgin all His life; Mary is Ever-Virgin.
 Jesus is the Redeemer; Mary is Co-Redemptress.
 Jesus is the one Mediator between man and God, yet Mary, too, is Mediatrix.
 Jesus is bodily assumed into heaven; so is Mary.
 Ascribing Christological attributes such as these to Mary historically has been a source of contention between Protestants (who see no basis in Scripture for these beliefs), and Roman Catholics (who emphasize the role of “Tradition” in these matters).